tc39/notes/meetings/2013-03/mar-14.md

 BM: Bad that an outer binding can change

-AC: ...correlates to AS
+AVC: ...correlates to AS

 STH: We have sensible semantics for ES6/strict mode

 AWB: We have sensible semantics for both modes

-AC: Confident that we might be able cover all existing use cases.
+AVC: Confident that we might be able cover all existing use cases.
 But what happens when someone discovers a case that was covered?

 STH: Easy to come up with sensible rules from other languages

-AC: All practical purposes
+AVC: All practical purposes

 [? trying to start a meta-discussion about getting sidetracked on theoretical rather than practical problems]